csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-songs-by-pedalID.md

 layout: page
 ---

-# Tutorial: Get Pedals by SongID
+# Tutorial: Get Songs by PedalID

-One of the core features of this API is the ability to retrieve a list of pedals associated with a songID.
+One of the core features of this API is the ability to retrieve a list of songs associated with a pedalID.

 This tutorial will walk you through the steps on how to get songs by pedal.
 You can use either curl via the command line or Postman.